Nowafen/cache-deception-scanner/README.md

    ```bash
    gradle build
    ```
-3. The compiled `wcd.jar` file will be located at:
+3. The compiled `WCDScanner-v.v.jar` file will be located at:
    ```
    build/libs/WCDScanner-1.1.jar
    ```